ciesiolka/abc2svg-chisel/README.md

 - `toodt.js`
   This script creates an Open Document (ODT+SVG) which can be read by most word processors (abiword, libreoffice...).
-  It runs only with the shell script `abc2svg` and asks for the npm module `jszip` to be installed.
+  When runs with the shell script `abc2svg`, it asks for the npm module `jszip` to be installed.
+  When run with `abcqjs` on unix-like systems, it creates a temporary directory tree in `/tmp`.
   The output ODT document may be specified in the command line argument after `-o` (default `abc.odt`).
   Example:
-  `        abc2svg toodt.js my_file.abc -o my_file.odt`
+  `        abcqjs toodt.js my_file.abc -o my_file.odt`

 - `toparam.js`
   This script just outputs the abc2svg parameters.